Psykotikism/Mutant_Tanks/INFORMATION.md

 			// --
 			// 0: The Mutant Tank warps to a random survivor.
 			// 1: The Mutant Tank switches places with a random survivor.
+			// 2: The Mutant Tank warps to a random Tank.
+			// 3: The Mutant Tank switches places with a random Tank.
 			"Warp Mode"				"0"

 			// The distance between a survivor and the Mutant Tank needed to trigger the ability.